3MT™ AT GEORGIA STATE

 Contact Dori Neptune at [email protected].

 Advice about preparing and practicing your video presentation.
-A review of the rules, requirements, judging criteria and apply them to your presentation.
+A review of the rules, requirements and judging criteria and apply them to your presentation.

 Designing Presentations for Maximum Impact (oral & visual)